dfient/coinbase-bot/README.md

 _Hint:_ Use cron or at to schedule e.g. price sync or trading

 _Hint:_ Read the source code before using `auto` mode.
 Implement your algorithm, the provided one "catches falling knives" (read some trading books to learn what it means).
 Consider highly experimental at this time.

+## Upgrading from Alpha 1

+If you are currently running Alpha 1, you must update your database with the table required for tracking positions: `psql -d <databasename> -f ./schema/positions.psql`.